open-opportunity/knowledge/basics/ethics/valid-sound-offering.md

 * Promoted
 * Sold

-We share ideas when we
+We *share* ideas when we no emphasis on it's validity or value, we *promote* ideas when we attach value and state or imply validity, and we sold
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjY2MDAyODI5XX0=
+eyJoaXN0b3J5IjpbLTEwNzQ4MTk4MDFdfQ==
 -->